Mercy Mondays: Updates from the Center of Community Engagement and Service

 Don’t forget that all donations or items for the Angel Tree drive will be due Tuesday, Dec.
 15, before noon to Gerety 201.
 For more information on how to get involved this year in the Angel Tree drive, please read the SALVEtoday article here.

 Volunteers are needed to help provide holiday assistance to residents of Aldersbridge Communities who are unable to leave their rooms during this holiday season.
 If you are interested in volunteering virtually by creating holiday ornaments, please reach out to Saarah Papineau at firstname.lastname@example.org.

-If anyone has questions, contact the Office of Community Engagement and Service at (401) 341-2440 or email@example.com.
+If anyone has questions, contact the Center for Community Engagement and Service at (401) 341-2440 or email@example.com.